AndyCW/MovesenseDotNet/Docs/README.md

 ---
 #### Method MovesenseImplementation.SetTimeAsync(System.String)

+ **This method now obseleted.
+PLease use IMovesenseDevice.SetTimeAsync instead.**
  Set clock time on the device to sync with the time on the phone, as number of microseconds since epoch 1.1.1970 (UTC).

 |Name | Description |